 Do termites remain active during winter in Florida?

 Yes.
-Termite colonies remain active year-round in Florida because temperatures rarely become cold enough to stop them.
+Termite colonies can remain active year-round in Florida due to its mild climate.
 Regular inspections help detect termite infestations even during cooler months.